brendan-duncan/unity_webgpu_pathtracer/README.md

-## References
+## Untiy WebGPU Path Tracer

 Yet another path tracer.

 This one is built on top of Unity specifically targetting WebgGPU.
+Path tracer is implemented in a compute shader.

 This is a work in progress, it has issues and needs a lot of cleanup.
 I have a lot of ideas for it, and will get back to it at some point.

+### References

 Code for this project has been inspired by, or copied directly from the following: